Dodgers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mookie Betts and the Los Angeles Dodgers will see Griffin Canning on the hill for the Los Angeles Angels in the first game of a two-game series, Friday at 10:10 PM ET.
+Mookie Betts and the Los Angeles Dodgers will see Reid Detmers starting for the Los Angeles Angels in the final game of a two-game series, Saturday at 9:10 PM ET.

-The favored Dodgers have -175 moneyline odds to win against the underdog Angels, who are listed at +145.
-The matchup's total is listed at 9 runs.
+Oddsmakers list the Dodgers as -145 favorites on the moneyline, while giving the underdog Angels +120 moneyline odds.
+The contest's total has been listed at 9 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.